exonum/exonum-doc/src/advanced/network.md

 over TCP to communicate with each other.
 [The Tokio library][tokio-lib] is used for event multiplexing.
-Each node has an event loop, through which the node receives events about new messages from the external network, timeouts, and new transactions received via REST API.
+Each node has an event loop, through which the node receives events about new messages from the external network, timeouts, and new transactions sent via REST API and/or WebSocket.

 Messages exchanged by full nodes include consensus messages and transactions.